 - To dye set Wool and nylon, use Vinegar and for Cotton fibers, use Salt.
 For Silk fibers, be cautious.
 Powerizer does contain natural plant-based enzymes that are known to neutralize the dye set in silk fabrics.
 Test before washing with Powerizer and make a 1/2 less mixture instead.
 To prevent future dye cast off, consider drying the rug horizontally on a flat surface.

 - Always wash with lukewarm or cold water.
 Hot water is the number one catalyst for causing colors to bleed, even more so than detergent.
 If you make a soak or a concentrated mixture, wait for the water to cool down to room temperature before applying it to the fabric.

 - Pretreat stains with Powerizer Complete Spot treat stained areas using a concentrated mixture (one (1) scoop to 16 oz. of water.

 - Use a Commercial Washer & Dryer when the rugs are small enough.

 - Do not wash more than one rug at a time.

-- Consider using the self serve Car Wash bays to spray down your rugs after pretreating them.
-The high-pressure spray gun is handy.
-The wall clamps are helpful to lift the carpet off the floor when spraying the carpet.
+- Consider using a Car Wash bay to spray down your rugs after pretreating them.
+The high-pressure spray gun comes in s handy.
+The wall clamps are also helpful to lift the carpet off the floor when spraying the carpet.
 Once the process is complete bringing the rug home will be a wet mess.
-Take precautions by throwing it inside a tarp or a large bucket or consider transporting it in the back of a pick-up truck instead.
+Take precautions by throwing it inside a tarp or a large bucket, or consider transporting it in the back of a pick-up truck instead.